wbsuh/kensei/README.md

 - Database/Caching System: Store and manage character data, translations, and user progress.

 ### Getting Started
-Instructions on setting up the environment, installing dependencies, and initializing the CrewAI project will be provided, ensuring users can easily set up Kensei for personal use.
+Placehoder: Instructions on setting up the environment, installing dependencies, and initializing the CrewAI project will be provided, ensuring users can easily set up Kensei for personal use.